Bugs2229/9.23.25_class7/README2.md

 The purpose of this guide is to provide th initial instructions on how to setup Terraform begin pervisioning infrastructure in the AWS cloud.

 ## Initial Terraform configuration confirmation check
 * Verify AWS CLI Configuration and terraform version: Open Git Bash and run the following commnads.
-Aws configure | Terragorm --v version
+Aws configure | Terragorm -v version

 `AWS configure`
 <img width="942" height="515" alt="image" src="https://github.com/user-attachments/assets/16d5e51a-013e-435e-8902-a9168e78c10b" />